shynuu/trunks/README.md

 ## Architecture

-Trunks simulates a simple DVB-S2/RCS2 satellite system using native linux tools tc and iptables, the following figures depicts the architecture of the software.
+Trunks is a lightweight DVB-S2/RCS2 satellite system simulator using native linux tools tc and iptables, the following figures depicts the architecture of the software.

-It runs under a single VM or Docker.
+It can run under a single VM or Docker.

 ## Requirements